RiccardoTrinchero/small-data-compressed-vv-krr/README.md

 - the MATLAB implementation of the proposed compressed VV-KRR method,
 - the MATLAB implementation of the PCA+GPR comparison model,
 - the MATLAB implementation of the DNN comparison model,
-- scripts for training, prediction, error evaluation, and figure generation for Example 1.

 The other examples discussed in the paper are not included in this release.